Joining the Dots: A Primary Secondary School Transition Action Research Project

 This professional network will be self-directed and self-funded with a dedicated coordinator employed to deliver a quality program across the 4 meetings per year.

 Please contact the INLLEN Manager Transitions to discuss your school needs and identify opportunities to build staff, student and family capability.
 This may include:

 - Transition Review Process (TRP)

-A three step self reflective process that is facilitated by a JTD Project Officer over three 1.5-2 hour sessions, to support schools to review, update and develop their transition and engagement program (Year 5 – 9).
+A three step self-reflective process that is facilitated by a JTD Project Officer over three 2 hour sessions, to support schools to review, update and develop their transition and engagement practise (Year 4 – Year 9).

-Students, families and schools all need support during these eventful years and agencies are well placed to provide this in partnership with schools.
-A large component of Joining the Dots projects involves building the capacity of school staff, students and families and we welcome community partners that can offer their expertise including programmatic support, professional development opportunities and practical resources.
+Students, families and schools all need support during these eventful years and community agencies are well placed to provide this in partnership with schools.